Microsoft has been preparing for 6 years to apologize

 "Microsoft's CPU options for Windows 11 have nothing to do with performance, but they look like security mitigation for side-channel attacks," said Patrick Moorhead, chief analyst at Moor Insights and Strategy.

-The side-channel attacks, which could be carried out with the Specter gaps and , were revealed shortly before Intel implemented hardware updates to protect some 8th generation chips in 2018.
-So Microsoft has drawn an imaginary line from 8th generation chips and beyond.
-Now go explain why to millions of consumers.
+The side-channel Attacks, which could have taken place with the Specter and Meltdown gaps, were revealed shortly before Intel implemented hardware updates to protect some 8th generation chips in 2018.
+So Microsoft has drawn an imaginary line from 8th generation chips onwards.
+Now explain why to millions of consumers.

 Critics of Microsoft's approach say the move would create unnecessary e-waste as consumers need to upgrade to computers capable of running Windows 11.
 The complexities of TPM and UEFI are also discussed by some IT administrators, especially if devices they use were never configured for these technologies.